-In order to determine such fitness, applicants will be tested on various aspects of their knowledge and skills in order to help demonstrate that they are safe and suitable to hold a licence.
+In order to determine such fitness, all new applicants will be required to pass a Council approved Knowledge Test.
+Applicants will be tested on various aspects of their knowledge and skills in order to help demonstrate that they are safe and suitable to hold a licence.

 A non-refundable fee may be payable per test taken and/or retaken.
-Fees will not be refunded where a test booking is cancelled with less than 48 hours' notice.
+Fees will not usually be refunded where a test booking is cancelled with less than 48 hours' notice.